-You give a graduate a gift when he reaches the high point of his educational career, but what about when a boy reaches the pinnacle of Scouting?
+You give graduates a gift when they reach the high point of their educational career.
+But what about when a young man reaches the pinnacle of Scouting?
 In other words: To gift or not to gift, that is the question.

-An upcoming Eagle Scout Court of Honor was on Scouter Scott’s mind when he wrote:
+An upcoming Eagle Scout Court of Honor was on Scott’s mind when he wrote:

 What is the protocol for gifting an Eagle Scout at his Court of Honor?
 Is it expected and appropriate?
 What are some thoughtful gift ideas?

 Great question.
-Our Facebook friends — now 30,000 strong — seem to have a consensus that a gift is never expected but certainly is appropriate and appreciated.
+Our Facebook friends seem to have a consensus that a gift is never expected but certainly is appropriate and appreciated.

 As for what to give, opinions vary.
 You can’t go wrong with gift cards, Scouting memorabilia, or cold, hard cash.
 But for some more-imaginative gift ideas, check out these ideas.
 I’ve included the submitter’s name in parentheses.